sgmal/site/_posts/2019-01-01-malayali-organizations-in-singapore.md

 ---
+layout: post
 title:  "Malayali Organizations in Singapore"
-layout: page-sidebar
-permalink: "/malayali-organizations-in-singapore"
+author: sgmalayalees
+categories: [ Singapore, Malayalees ]
-# image: "/assets/images/screenshot.jpg"
+image: assets/images/2.jpg
-comments: false
 ---
 Singapore is a very small country but we have a lot of active organizations and associations here in Singapore to support Malayalee community.